-Century Properties Group, Incorporated, formerly East Asia Power Resources Corporation ("EAPRC"), ("CPGI" or the "Company", "Century") was originally incorporated on March 23, 1975 as Northwest Holdings and Resources Corporation.
+Century Properties Group, Incorporated, formerly East Asia Power Resources Corporation ("EAPRC"), ("CPGI" or the "Company" or "Century") was originally incorporated on March 23, 1975 as Northwest Holdings and Resources Corporation.
 In September 26, 2011, the Board of Directors of CPGI approved the change in the Company's corporate name to its present name, as well as the change in its primary business purpose from power generation to that of a holding company and real estate business.
-Between May and November 2011, Century Properties Inc ("CPI") entered into a series of transactions with EAPRC, a corporation organized under the laws of the Philippines and listed on the Philippine Stock Exchange, whereby, among other things, CPI acquired 96.99% of EAPRC's Common Shares and EAPRC acquired all of the subsidiaries of CPI.
+Between May and November 2011, Century Properties Inc ("CPI" or "Parent Company") entered into a series of transactions with EAPRC, a corporation organized under the laws of the Philippines and listed on the Philippine Stock Exchange, whereby, among other things, CPI acquired 96.99% of EAPRC's Common Shares and EAPRC acquired all of the subsidiaries of CPI.

-Century is one of the leading real estate companies in the Philippines with over 26 years of experience.
+Century is one of the leading real estate companies in the Philippines with over 27 years of experience.
 Currently, the Company has four subsidiaries namely Century City Development Corporation, Century Limitless Corporation, Century Communities Corporation, and Century Properties Management (collectively known as the "Subsidiaries").
-Through its Subsidiaries, Century develops markets and sells residential, office, medical and retail properties in the Philippines, as well as manages residential and commercial properties in the Philippines.
+Through its Subsidiaries, Century develops, markets and sells residential, office, medical and retail properties in the Philippines, as well as manages residential and commercial properties in the Philippines.

-As of December 31, 2011, the Company completed 20 condominium and commercial buildings (4,128 units) with a total GFA of 548,262 sq.m.
-The roster of noteworthy developments include the award-winning Essensa East Forbes ("Essensa") in Fort Bonifacio, South of Market ("SOMA") in Fort Bonifacio, SOHO Central in the Greenfield District of Mandaluyong City, Pacific Place in Ortigas and a collection of Frenchinspired condominiums in Makati City called Le Triomphe, Le Domaine and Le Metropole.
+As of March 31, 2013, the Company completed 21 condominium and commercial buildings (5,560 units) with a total GFA of 669,857 sq.m.
+The roster of noteworthy developments include the award-winning Essensa East Forbes ("Essensa") in Fort Bonifacio, South of Market ("SOMA") in Fort Bonifacio, SOHO Central in the Greenfield District of Mandaluyong City, Pacific Place in Ortigas and a collection of French-inspired condominiums in Makati City called Le Triomphe, Le Domaine and Le Metropole.

-Currently, the Company is developing four master-planned communities that are expected to have 23 condominium and commercial buildings with approximately 14,748 condominium and commercial units and 955 single detached homes, with a total expected GFA of 1,185,024 sq.m.
+Currently, the Company is developing five master-planned communities that is expected to have 31 condominium and commercial buildings with approximately total expected GFA of 1,581,465.

-The Company's land bank for future development consists of properties in Quezon City and Batangas that cover a site area of 1,966,865 sq.m.
+The Company's land bank for future development consists of properties in Quezon City and Batangas that cover a site area of 1,920,000sqm.

 The Company, through Century Properties Management, Inc. ("CPMI") also engages in a wide range of property management services, from facilities management and auction services, to lease and secondary sales.
 Through CPMI, the Company endeavors to ensure the properties it manages maintain and improve their asset value, and are safe and secure.
-CPMI currently manages 51 projects with total GFA of 2,192,338 sq.m., and 80% of the projects CPMI manages were developed by third-parties.
+CPMI currently manages 50 buildings with 2.3 million square meters of managed properties and 80% of the projects CPMI manages were developed by third-parties.
 Notable third-party developed projects under management include the Asian Development Bank in Ortigas, BPI Buendia Center in Makati City, Philippine National Bank Financial Center in Pasay City, Pacific Star Building in Makati City, Makati Medical Center in Makati City and three Globe Telecom buildings in Cebu, Mandaluyong and Makati City, respectively.